Written by

 With this in mind, knowing how to engage Next Gen donors is more important than ever before.
 Based on research CanadaHelps has conducted over the last few years, keep the following strategies and practices top of mind as your charity develops its plan to increase and retain younger donors.

-• They are more motivated to give to social justice and cause-based philanthropy.
+Next Gen donors are motivated to give to social justice and cause-based philanthropy.
 Ask yourself – is your charity’s work social justice oriented?
 Are you actively telling that story in your marketing and communications?